 On-site renewable electricity generation is the amount of electricity measured in kilowatt hours per year (kWh/yr) to be consumed by the building that is contributed by renewable electricity generated at the Federal site or facility on which the building will be located.
-On-site renewable electricity can only be deducted if the renewable energy attributes are not transferred.
+On-site renewable electricity can only be deducted if the environmental attributes are not transferred.

-Off-site renewable electricity generation is the amount of renewable electricity measured in kilowatt hours per year (kWh/yr) generated at a site or facility, either Federal or non-federal, other than the Federal site or facility on which the building will be located and that is designated for the purpose of complying with the section.
-Off-site renewable electricity generation can only be deducted after all life-cycle cost-effective energy efficiency measures and on-site renewable energy measures have been integrated into the building design.
-Off-site renewable electricity generation cannot be used to offset the fossil fuel-generated energy consumption of more than one Federal building.
-The renewable energy attributes of the off-site generation must not be transferred.
-The agency must ensure that the renewable energy attributes of off-site generation are dedicated to meeting the fossil fuel-generated energy consumption reduction requirements of the building.
+Off-site renewable electricity generation is the amount of renewable electricity measured in kilowatt hours per year (kWh/yr) generated at a site or facility, either Federal or non-federal, other than the Federal site or facility on which the building will be located and that is designated for the purpose of complying with this section, and may include renewable electricity generation purchased under Power Purchase Agreements and Renewable Energy Certificates.

+(2) Limitation on the use of renewable electricity generation for new Federal buildings and major renovations.
+The environmental attributes of the renewable electricity generation must not be transferred.
+The agency must ensure that the environmental attributes of renewable electricity generation are dedicated to meeting the fossil fuel-generated energy consumption reduction requirements of the proposed building.

-(2) CHP deduction.
-Electricity associated with non-electric power provided to a proposed building by a district energy system that is a CHP system or an on-site CHP system qualifies as a deduction under paragraph (a) and is equal to the total heat delivered to the proposed building from the direct energy system divided by total heat produced by the CHP system, times the total electricity produced by the CHP system.
+(3) CHP deduction.
+Electricity associated with non-electric power provided to a proposed building by a district energy system that is a CHP system or an on-site CHP system qualifies as a deduction under paragraph (a) of this section and is equal to the total heat delivered to the proposed building from the direct energy system divided by total heat produced by the CHP system, times the total electricity produced by the CHP system.

-§433.302 Petition for downward adjustment.
+§433.202 Petition for downward adjustment.

-(a) Upon petition by a Federal agency, excluding the General Services Administration (GSA) but including GSA-tenant agencies with significant control over building design, the Program Manager of the Federal Energy Management Program may adjust the applicable maximum allowable fossil fuel-generated energy consumption standard with respect to a specific building if:

-(1) The head of the agency designing the building, or the head of a GSA-tenant agency, certifies and explains in writing why meeting this requirement would be technically impracticable in light of the agency’s specified functional needs for that building;

-(2) The head of the agency designing the building, or the head of a GSA-tenant agency, demonstrates that the requested adjustment is the largest feasible reduction in fossil fuel-generated consumption that can practicably be achieved in light of the specified functional needs for that building.
-This includes:
+(a) New Federal buildings.
+(1) Upon petition by a Federal agency, excluding the General Services Administration (GSA) but including GSA-tenant agencies with significant control over building design, the Director of the Federal Energy Management Program may adjust the applicable maximum allowable fossil fuel-generated energy consumption standard with respect to a specific building, upon written certification from the head of the agency designing the building, or the head of a GSA-tenant agency, that the requested adjustment is the largest feasible reduction in fossil fuel-generated consumption that can practicably be achieved in light of the specified functional needs for that building, as demonstrated by:

-(i) Demonstration that all life-cycle cost-effective energy efficiency and on-site renewable energy measures have been included in the design of the proposed building;
+A statement sealed by the design engineer that the proposed building was designed in accordance with the applicable energy efficiency requirement in Subpart A of this Part;

-(ii) A description of the technologies and practices that were evaluated and rejected, including a justification as to why they were not included in the design for construction; and
+A description of the technologies and practices that were evaluated and rejected, including a justification of why they were not included in the design for construction; and

-(iii) Any other information the agency determines would help explain its request;
+Any other information the agency determines would help explain its request;

-(3) The head of the agency designing the building, or the head of a GSA-tenant agency, also includes the following information in the petition:
+(2) The head of the agency designing the building, or the head of a GSA-tenant agency, must also include the following information in the petition:

-(i) A general description of the building, including, but not limited to, location, use type, floor area, stories, and functional needs;
+(i) A general description of the building, including but not limited to location, use type, floor area, stories, and functional needs;

+(ii) The maximum allowable fossil fuel-generated energy consumption for the building from Tables 1-4 of Appendix A of this subpart;

+(iii) The estimated fossil fuel-generated energy consumption of the proposed building;

+(iv) A description of the proposed building’s energy-related features, including but not limited to: